nikrays/zapret2/docs/manual.en.md

 Typically, operations are performed on the entire [reasm](#handling-multi-packet-payloads) rather than its individual parts.
 This is the purpose of reassembly: to avoid dealing with separate packets and instead process the entire message at once.

 The standard scenario involves processing after receiving the first part of a [replay](#handling-multi-packet-payloads) and either ignoring or dropping the remaining parts.
 The choice between ignoring or dropping may depend on the success of actions involving [reasm](#handling-multi-packet-payloads).
 For example, whether or not a segmented [reasm](#handling-multi-packet-payloads) was successfully sent.
 If successful, all other parts must be dropped; otherwise, they will be sent as duplicates in the original segmentation.
 If an error occurs and the segmented packets could not be sent, dropping the rest would prevent the full message from reaching the recipient, leading to retransmissions.
-In such cases, it is better to leave them as is—this way, nothing breaks.
+In such cases, it is better to leave them as is - this way nothing breaks.

 ```
 function replay_first(desync)